kyosek/focus-reproducibility/README.md

 ```text
 python src/main.py model_type=dt num_itr=1000 sigma=10.0 temperature=1.0 weight_distance=0.01 lr=0.001 opt=adam data_name=cf_german_test distance_function=l1
 ```
->📋  This will create another folder in the main directory called 'results', where the results files will be stored.
+>📋  This will create another folder in the main directory called 'results', where the results files will be
+> stored in "results" folder.

 ### Hyperparameter tuning
 The hyperparameter tuning module - this will run Bayesian hyperparameter tuning on the predefined search space.